-Economic Outcomes: These outcomes support the community’s economic prospects with a focus on job creation and supporting growth of the local economy.
+Economic: These outcomes support the community’s economic prospects with a focus on job creation and supporting growth of the local economy.
 Examples include, but not limited to:

-- Potential for attracting more visitors to the region (tourism marketing or major event attraction potential).
+- Attracting visitors to the region (ex. tourism marketing or major event attraction potential)

-Social Outcomes: These are the social benefits that a project brings to the community.
-For example, outcomes might include the following factors:
+Social: These are the social benefits that a project brings to the community’s residents and visitors.
+Examples include, but not limited to:

 Eligibility of Applicant

-In accordance with the City of Ottawa Grants and Contributions Policy, funding can only be granted to organizations that have the following qualities:
+In accordance with the City of Ottawa Grants and Contributions Policy, funding can only be granted to organizations that meet these requirements and follow these practices:

 - Remain in good financial standing with the City of Ottawa.